-5.12.1 Cardinal Newman Catholic School understands that both adults and other children can perpetrate abuse, and can happen inside and outside of school, online or face to face.
-Child on

-Child abuse is taken very seriously and can include bullying (including cyber-bullying, prejudicebased and discriminatory bullying), abuse in intimate personal relationships between children, physical abuse, sharing of consensual or non-consensual images of videos, causing someone to engage in sexual activity without consent, sexual violence and/or harassment, upskirting, and initiation/hazing ceremonies.
-The school recognise that safeguarding issues can manifest as child-on-child abuse.
+5.12.1 Cardinal Newman understands that both adults and other children can perpetrate abuse, and can happen inside and outside of school, online or face to face.
+Child on Child abuse is taken very seriously and can include bullying (including cyber-bullying, prejudice-based and discriminatory bullying), abuse in intimate personal relationships between children, physical abuse, sharing of consensual or non-consensual images of videos, causing someone to engage in sexual activity without consent, sexual violence and/or harassment, upskirting, and initiation/hazing ceremonies.
+Cardinal Newman recognise that safeguarding issues can manifest as child-on-child abuse.